530Digital/ECR_ECS/README.md

 ## AWS

-### ECR
+### Elastic Container Registry (ECR)

-From the AWS console go to ECR (Elastic Container Registry) for the region you want to work in and click "Create Repository".
+From the AWS console go to ECR for the region you want to work in and click "Create Repository".
 Provide a name for the repository.
 Note the ECR repository Name and AWS region for later use.

-### IAM
+### Identity and Access Management (IAM)

-#### User
+#### IAM User

-From the AWS console go to IAM (Identity and Access Management) then "Users" in the left hand navigation.
+From the AWS console go to IAM then "Users" in the left hand navigation.
 You will need to create a user with the necessary permissions to access ECR and ECS.

 Create a new user and set these permissions: